Vincent and Theo van Gogh in Montmartre

 54 Rue Lepic, Theo and Vincent van Gogh stayed in an apartment on the third floor of this building from 1886 – 1888.

 Theo van Gogh was an art dealer established in Paris.
 Paris at this time was the centre of the artistic world.
-Vincent van Gogh, who hoped to be able to advance his career as an artist and absorb some of the ideas of the artistic milieu of Paris, joined Theo in 1886.
-The two brothers shared an apartment on the third floor of this building from 1886 – 1888.
+Vincent van Gogh took advantage of Theo’s presence in Paris to meet artists, absorb ideas and advance his career.
+The brothers shared the apartment on the third floor from where Vincent painted the view looking west.

 Van Gogh and Toulouse-Lautrec